- Chicago and near south suburbs

 Margaret M. McGann, MA, LCPC, E-RYT 500+, MSN, RN

 Margaret is the founding Director of Midwest Mindfulness, LLC.
 Margaret was awarded her Mindfulness-Based Stress Reduction (MBSR) Teacher Certification from the Center for Mindfulness in Medicine, Health Care, and Society™ (CFM) at the University of Massachusetts Medical School.
-Margaret is one of the two Certified MBSR Teachers in the State of IL.

 Sign up for our newsletter to get details of our offerings.